 7. Refrigerators (2.7%)

 How deep is your knowledge of the intricacies of refrigeration?
 Yeah, we thought so.
 Have a refrigerator fail on you and you’re probably going to need a specialist or maybe even a new fridge.
 Both can be costly.
-Probably not as costly as a one-star review by a tenant who had $100 worth of groceries go bad on them because you took too long to fix the problem, though.
+Probably not as costly as a one-star review by a resident who had $100 worth of groceries go bad on them because you took too long to fix the problem, though.

 8. Lights (2.7%)

 In 1879, Thomas Edison patented the first commercially successful light bulb.
 Nowadays, all it takes is the power to go out or the lighting system to falter to feel like you’re in the 1870s again.
-Most tenants can replace their own light bulbs.
+Most residents can replace their own light bulbs.
 Any larger electrical issue will require the work of an electrician.